 - Be personal.
 Whether you’re a multinational organization or a local club, you want your members to feel that they’re known and valued on a personal level within your organization.
 Never address them as “Dear Member” or “To Whom It May Concern”; if they’ve been in your membership program long enough to receive a renewal letter, you should know their name!

 - Be casual.
 There’s really no need for a “Mr.” or “Mrs.” within your salutation.
 Again, you should know your members well enough to use their first name!
-Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right, so avoid that chance altogether.
+Plus, a dreaded mix-up can imply that your organization doesn’t care enough to get a member’s title right.
+Better to avoid that chance altogether.

 - Be accurate.
 The most obvious point is also the most necessary: make sure you know your members’ preferred first names!
 Your membership software can help you ensure accuracy, but in case of faulty data or human error, always check that members are receiving the correct greeting.